World Oceans Day: should you switch to stocking sea-safe sunscreen?

 For some salons, it's no longer enough for sunscreen to protect clients, it has to look after the marine environment too.
 In aid of World Oceans Day (June 8), which informs the public of the impact of human actions on the ocean, we delve into the science behind marine-safe sunscreen and round-up some of the best options to stock in your salon or spa.

-Sunscreen is the latest everyday item to come under the scrutiny of environmentalists for its damaging effects on the planet.
+Sunscreen is one of the more recent everyday items to come under the scrutiny of environmentalists for its damaging effects on the planet.
 Ingredients including oxybenzone and octinoxate have long been used in sunscreen formulas to filter the sun’s rays away from the skin, keeping it protected.

 But relatively new research now attributes a substantial amount of coral reef damage, including bleaching, to these chemicals, sparking quick responses to try to stop the harm before it’s too late.

-Hawaii passed a bill in May 2018 banning the sale of sunscreens containing oxybenzone and octinoxate in the state, after a study found its marine environment severely damaged; while Florida’s Key West followed suit in February this year.
-The ban will come into force in January 2021.
+Hawaii passed a bill in May 2018 banning the sale of sunscreens containing oxybenzone and octinoxate in the state, after a study found its marine environment severely damaged; while Florida’s Key West followed suit in February 2019.
+The ban came into force in January 2021.
 Coral reefs may be the most diverse ecosystem on the planet, and through the habitat they give to fish and other marine life, indirectly provide food for millions of humans.

 While scientists agree that more thorough research needs to be conducted to determine the relationship between sunscreen and reef damage, environmentally aware consumers are starting to turn their backs on traditional suncare products in favour of reef-safe alternatives, at least when intending to apply them beachside.

 4 of the best marine-friendly suncreens to stock in your salon or spa: